tjark/Poly-ML-Monitor/README.md

 Command` to point the Poly/ML monitor to a specific Poly/ML executable.

 Other operating systems are currently unsupported.
+Feel free to submit a feature or pull request.

 Bugs
 ----